Salt & Wind Travel

 Piazza Santa Croce

-The Best Places To Stay In Florence, Italy
+The Best Places To Stay In Florence

-One of our travel clients’ first major decisions is where to stay when they visit Florence, Italy.
-There are quite a few different neighborhoods, each appealing to a different type of traveler.
-Generally, our first-time visitors stay in the Centro Storico, Santa Maria Novella, Santa Croce, or Oltrarno areas while our visitors who want a deeper-cut will stay in Oltrarno or as far out as Fiesole or Bellosguardo.
+Generally, our first-time visitors stay in the Centro Storico, Santa Maria Novella, Santa Croce, or Oltrarno areas.
+In contrast, those seeking a more in-depth experience will stay in Oltrarno or as far out as Fiesole or Bellosguardo.
 Read on to find the best spot to be sure to have the Italian vacation of your dreams.

 Centro Storico (Duomo)

-If you’re short on time, one of the best places to stay in Florence, Italy, will be the city’s Duomo area since it’s the most convenient.
-It’s one of the best neighborhoods for first-time visitors as everything you want to see is reachable by foot in about 20 minutes.
 You’ll be close to the top Florence Italy attractions like the cathedral Santa Maria del Fiore (aka the Duomo), the Ponte Vecchio (old bridge), world-class museums such as the Uffizi Gallery and Accademia Gallery (home to Michelangelo’s David), the Palazzo Vecchio in the famous Piazza della Signoria, and much more.

 Pros: Easy to get around, close to everything, one of the best places for first-timers